Jonplussed/haskbot-core/README.md

 # Haskbot

-### A Haskell-based chatbot using the Scotty web framework.
+### A easily-extensible, Haskell-based Slack chatbot

 The purpose of this little bot is to provide: